RadwaElaraby/MADRL-readings/README.md

 ---
 ## Learning to communicate with deep multi-agent reinforcement learning.(Foerster et al., 2016).

+Settings & Goal:
-Goal: learn communication protocols among agents in a fully cooperative, partially observable settings
+- learn discrete communication protocols among agents in a fully cooperative, partially observable settings
+- At each timestep, agents are allowed to take an environment action which affects the environment, and send a discrete communication signal to other agents via a communication channel.
+Agents should then use their local observation accompanied with the messages from other agents to select their actions.

 Approach: they developed 2 methods:
 - Reinforced Inter-Agent Learning (RIAL):